 One of the solutions is to use ultrafast x-ray as probe to induce Coulomb explosion, this has been realized by free electron lasers, which can easily create highly charged molecular states via ionization cascades~\cite{ZL17:NC8}.
-As an example, the proton migration process for acetylene dication can be revealed by x-ray CEI, which is related to the nature of chemical bonding forming and breakup.
-X-ray probe creates C$_2$D$_4^{4+}$ ion from C$_2$D$_2^{2+}$ dication for Coulomb explosion, and the CEI exhibits increase of average C-C-D angle with temporal evolution, which resolves the bending motion due to softening of the $\sigma$ bonding of C-C-D atoms within 100 fs in $^1\Sigma^+_g$ state~\cite{Liek6:NC15}.
+As an example, the proton migration process for acetylene dication can be revealed by x-ray CEI, which is related to the nature of chemical bonding forming and breakup. {The molecule can be exploded into more fragments for higher charged state and more detailed information of molecular structure can be detected.
+For the case of C$_2$D$_2$, the Coulomb explosion of $4+$ ions provides complete information of each atom.
+By contrast, the three-body Coulomb Explosion channel shown in Fig.~\ref{fig:ch4} induced by intense laser can not provide the structural information inside the CH$_2^+$ fragment.} X-ray probe creates C$_2$D$_2^{4+}$ ion from C$_2$D$_2^{2+}$ dication for Coulomb explosion, and the CEI exhibits increase of average C-C-D angle with temporal evolution, which resolves the bending motion due to softening of the $\sigma$ bonding of C-C-D atoms within 100 fs in $^1\Sigma^+_g$ state~\cite{Liek6:NC15}.
 However, even in case with Coulomb explosion of $4+$ ions for the four-atomic molecule, the disadvantage of CEI as an indirect imaging method prevents it to resolve the molecular dynamics by experiment alone and one has to incorporate input from theoretical simulations.
 In the case of CEI of C$_2$D$_2^{2+}$ dynamics, the ab initio calculation predicts much longer timescale due to an isomerization barrier of $\sim$2eV~\cite{ZL17:NC8}.